 - A U.S. citizen, permanent resident or hold a valid visa which allows to residency to be established

-- Has lived in California continuously for at least one year and one day, prior to the term applied to be reclassified for, and can prove they intent to make California their permanent home
+- Has lived in California continuously for at least one year and one day, prior to the start of the term applied to be reclassified for, AND can prove they intent to make California their permanent home

 If the student was born outside of the United States, they must have met the above